 - Double glazing in the pool areas for insulation.

-- Refurbishment and upgrading of the pool filters and control systems and providing working capital during the first 18 months of the pool operation.
+- Refurbishment and upgrading of the pool filters and control systems.

-Once up and running the result was that the efficiencies gained halved the leisure centre’s energy bills which together with its sustained volunteer support brought its operation into surplus.
-There used to be a 1200kW capability of heat input for the pool complex alone.
-The energy efficiency measures undertaken have brought the need down to just 500kW.
+Once up and running the result was that the efficiencies gained halved the leisure centre’s energy bills which brought its operation into surplus.
+It used to take 1,200 kilowatts of heat to run it at a level that was comfortable; they now need to buy in only 500 kilowatts on annual basis.

-Now that the finances are on an even keel, energy has been devoted to improving the quality of its facilities and adapting the service offering at the leisure centre to meet the emerging health and wellbeing needs of locals first and foremost.
+Now that the finances are on an even keel, energy has been devoted to adapting the service offering at the leisure centre to meet the needs of locals first and foremost.
 For example, the programme of swimming classes has brought families back whilst the arrival of the University of the Third Age has encouraged those who have retired to stay active and healthy.
 Next steps are to improve accessibility for members of the community with disabilities, quite a challenge given that was not a priority when it was built in the 1970s.